TRAIL : IA responsable pour les professionnels et les leaders

 Conference on Empirical Methods in Natural Language Processing (publié)

-Sequential data often possesses hierarchical structures with complex dependencies between sub-sequences, such as found between the utterance… (voir plus)s in a dialogue.
-To model these dependencies in a generative framework, we propose a neural network-based generative architecture, with stochastic latent variables that span a variable number of time steps.
-We apply the proposed model to the task of dialogue response generation and compare it with other recent neural-network architectures.
-We evaluate the model performance through a human evaluation study.
-The experiments demonstrate that our model improves upon recently proposed models and that the latent variables facilitate both the generation of meaningful, long and diverse responses and maintaining dialogue state.
+Sequential data often possesses a hierarchical structure with complex dependencies between subsequences, such as found between the utterance… (voir plus)s in a dialogue.
+In an effort to model this kind of generative process, we propose a neural network-based generative architecture, with latent stochastic variables that span a variable number of time steps.
+We apply the proposed model to the task of dialogue response generation and compare it with recent neural network architectures.
+We evaluate the model performance through automatic evaluation metrics and by carrying out a human evaluation.
+The experiments demonstrate that our model improves upon recently proposed models and that the latent variables facilitate the generation of long outputs and maintain the context.

 Proceedings of the AAAI Conference on Artificial Intelligence (publié)

 We present an approach to training neural networks to generate sequences using actor-critic methods from reinforcement learning (RL).
 Curren… (voir plus)t log-likelihood training methods are limited by the discrepancy between their training and testing modes, as models must generate tokens conditioned on their previous guesses rather than the ground-truth tokens.
-We address this problem by introducing a textit{critic} network that is trained to predict the value of an output token, given the policy of an textit{actor} network.
+We address this problem by introducing a \textit{critic} network that is trained to predict the value of an output token, given the policy of an \textit{actor} network.
 This results in a training procedure that is much closer to the test phase, and allows us to directly optimize for a task-specific score such as BLEU.
 Crucially, since we leverage these techniques in the supervised learning setting rather than the traditional RL setting, we condition the critic network on the ground-truth output.
 We show that our method leads to improved performance on both a synthetic task, and for German-English machine translation.
 Our analysis paves the way for such methods to be applied in natural language generation tasks, such as machine translation, caption generation, and dialogue modelling.